Muir of Ord Features

 Fairburn Tower

-Fairburn Tower owes its fame to the prophesy of the Brahan Seer who claimed: The day will come when the Mackenzies of Fairburn shall lose their entire possessions; their castle will become uninhabited and a cow shall give birth to a calf in the uppermost chamber of the tower.
+The day will come when the Mackenzies of Fairburn shall lose their entire possessions; their castle will become uninhabited and a cow shall give birth to a calf in the uppermost chamber of the tower.

-By 1851 the tower was a ruin and was used by a farmer to store hay.
 It is said that a cow followed a trail of hay up the stairs to the top of the tower where it got stuck and then gave birth to a calf.
-By the time both were taken down five days later locals had had opportunity to see for themselves the fulfilment of the prophesy.
+By the time both were taken down five days later locals had had opportunity to see for themselves the fulfillment of the prophecy.

 The origins of the tower stem from 1542 when King James V granted land to Murdo Mackenzie, Gentleman of the Bedchamber, to erect the building.

-When the Mackenzies backed James Stuart, the Old Pretender, during the 1715 rebellion, the subsequent defeat of James led to the Crown confiscating Mackenzie’s estate.
 It was later restored to Alexander Mackenzie, but he declined to fight for King George in the Jacobite uprising of 1745.
 By this time the estate was in decline, was eventually deserted and the tower became a ruin.

 In 2018 it was announced that the Landmark Trust, a building conservation charity, was setting up an appeal to raise £800,000 to save the building.